purescript-hyper/hyper/docs/src/core-api/servers.rst

 Servers
 *******

-Although Hyper middleware can applied directly to Conn values using ``runMiddleware``, you likely want a *server* to run your middleware.
+Although Hyper middleware can be applied directly to Conn values using ``runMiddleware``, you likely want a *server* to run your middleware.
 Hyper tries to be as open as possible when it comes to servers -- your application, and the middleware it depends on, should not be tied to a